 Individual personalities are a large part of the dynamic within a workplace.
-Unfortunately, personalities may be hard to read while the interview process and sometimes, an individual’s true personality shines through after beginning work as an employee.
+Unfortunately, personalities may be hard to read during the interview process.
+Sometimes an individual’s true personality shines through after beginning work as an employee.
 Research has shown that most hiring failures come from poor culture fit rather than a lack of skill or knowledge of the job.

 You can try to avoid a clash of personalities at your workplace, but it is probably bound to happen at some point.
 Every workplace has employees with many different personalities, which can determine the overall success of a company.
 As the saying goes, “one bad apple can spoil the bunch” and an employee with a toxic attitude in the work environment can spoil the productivity, teamwork and morale all around.

 There are the “Negative Naysayer’s” who are constantly negative, nearly impossible to motivate and unfortunately bring upbeat co-workers down by crushing the positive energy.
 The “Blamers” are those who never take responsibility for their own actions and the “Drama Kings & Queens” who make every situation an emotional crisis.
 Although it is hard to determine these traits in an interview, managers can handle the problems related to them.

 “Negative Naysayers” don’t see success as a possibility and display pessimistic, angry and uncooperative behavior.